 But owning a Trading Post in those days just wasn’t enough.
 Dotting the highway, they were a dime a dozen and competing with the nearby Geronimo Trading Post, with its visual pulling power of large decorative teepees, Taylor had to do something more.

 And, something more he did!
 Joining forces with Wayne Troutner, owner of the For Men Only Store in Winslow, the pair traveled Route 66 to Springfield, Missouri plastering billboards all along the way.
 Hopping rabbits paired up with a dancing cowgirl for more than 1,000 miles, enticing travelers to stop at the Jackrabbit and the Men’s Only Store in Winslow.
 After all those miles, travelers couldn’t miss the huge yellow sign that simply said “Here It Is” paired with its famous jackrabbit icon.

 Obviously, Taylor’s tactics worked because the Jackrabbit is still in business and has long since become a Route 66 icon.
 For two decades Taylor operated the post until he leased it to Glen Blansett in 1961.
-Blansett purchased the business in 1967 and passed it on to his son and daughter-in-law who eventually sold it to their daughter and son-in-law, Cynthia and Antonio Jaquez, who run the trading post today.
+Blansett purchased the business in 1967 and passed it on to his son and daughter-in-law who eventually sold it to their daughter and son-in-law, Cynthia and Antonio Jaquez, who operate the trading post today.

-By Kathy Weiser, updated November, 2017.
+By Kathy Weiser, updated June 2019.